News Stories

 Corps awards Fire Island debris removal contract

-Yaphank, New York -- The U.S. Army Corps of Engineers announced Jan.
-25 the award of a Hurricane Sandy debris removal contract worth $8.8 million to DS3 Enterprises Inc. of Central Islip, N.Y.
+The U.S. Army Corps of Engineers has announced the award of a Hurricane Sandy debris removal contract worth $8.8 million to DS3 Enterprises Inc. of Central Islip, N.Y.